86th Juried Art Exhibition

 “It was at Phillips’ Mill that art first became real to me, where I came to understand that paintings were not just decorative objects hung on walls but the work of flesh-and-blood people who transmitted what they saw into their own visions.”

 The Phillips’ Mill Art Exhibition has been the premier art show in the Delaware Valley since 1929.
 Founded by the legendary greats, William Lathrop, Edward Redfield, Daniel Garber and William Taylor, among others, the early shows were intended to display work for friends.
 Famous artists from the New Hope School and beyond soon began to exhibit on a regular basis.
 Today more than 350 painters and sculptors submit over 500 works of which about 95 framed pieces are juried into the exhibit.
 The exhibition has grown steadily in prestige and attracts thousands of visitors each year.

-The Phillips’ Mill Art Exhibition Committee has announced the distinguished group of art experts who have been selected to jury this year’s show.
-The team of selected jurors will have the difficult task of choosing the art to be exhibited in this prestigious annual show and also deciding upon the various cash awards to be presented.
-The jurors this year will include:
+The Phillips’ Mill Art Committee has announced the distinguished group of art experts who have been selected to jury this year’s show.
+The team will select the art to be exhibited as well as decide whom to award the various cash prizes.
+Jurors this year are:

 Jurors for Painting and Graphics: